WISDEM/WISDEM/docs/wisdem/commonse/csystem.rst

     Wind-aligned and yaw-aligned axes.
     :math:`\Psi` is the rotor yaw angle.

-:num:`Figure #wind-yaw-fig` defines the transformation between the wind-aligned and yaw-aligned coordinate systems.
+:numref:`Figure %s <wind-yaw-fig>` defines the transformation between the wind-aligned and yaw-aligned coordinate systems.
 The two coordinate systems are offset by the height :math:`h_t` along the common z-axis.
 The yaw angle :math:`\Psi` is positive when rotating about the +z axis, and should be between -180 and +180 degrees.